chnpenny/HJA_analyses_Kelpie_clean/README.md

 The folder '02_Kelpie-maps' has the result of bioinformatics, and '03_format_data' has some of the data of environmental variable extraction and thoes are needed for distribution modelling.
 The foler '04_Output' contains the results of model fitting and visualizing species distributions.
 The folder '05_supplement' contains data and figures that are listed in the supplementary information of the paper.

-Dependencies of softwares and packages used are listed in the README files in the respected subfolders in '01_HJA_scripts'
+Dependencies of softwares and packages used are listed in the supplementary information of the paper.